ethereum/fv-blog/_posts/2020-12-09-symbolic-execution-with-ds-test.md

 ## Execution Against Mainnet State

-`hevm` allows us to fetch state from an rpc node, and we can also use this to write symbolic tests against mainnet state.
-As an example, lets run `prove_transfer` against the [balancer token](https://etherscan.io/address/0xba100000625a3754423978a60c9317c58a424e3D#code):
+`hevm` allows us to fetch state from an RPC node, and we can also use this to write symbolic tests against mainnet state.
+As an example, let's run `prove_transfer` against the [balancer token](https://etherscan.io/address/0xba100000625a3754423978a60c9317c58a424e3D#code):

 ```solidity